SteveDoyle2/NASTRAN-95/um/bulk.md

 LTH1, LTH2ID of AEFACT data cards for defining theta arrays for interference
           calculations (Integer >= 0 or blank).

-THIi, THNiThe first and last interference element of a body to use the éi
+THIi, THNiThe first and last interference element of a body to use the Ã©i
           array (Integer >= 0).

 Remarks